 When we think about the Wild West, most of us probably think about the scenes we've seen depicted in a John Wayne film.
-There's a noticeable lack of diversity in nearly every western film from the ranchers and cowhands to the villains.
+There's a noticeable lack of diversity in nearly every western film, from the ranchers and cowhands to the villainous outlaws.
 But in the real Old West, it's estimated that a quarter of all cowboys were African-American.
 Just check the history books.

-The truth is, Black people were just as present in Wild West Shows and skilled with roping steer as any white cowboy, so it's unfortunate that there is such a lack of representation in pop culture.
+The truth is, Black people were just as present as rodeo performers and in Wild West Shows as any white cowboy, roping steer and working on cattle drives.
+So it's unfortunate that there is such a lack of representation in pop culture when it was such a big part of African American history.
 One of the few depictions of Black cowboys in Hollywood was in the miniseries, Lonesome Dove.
-Danny Glover's character, Deets, was based on a real cowboy named Bose Ikard.
-Ikard joined Charles Goodnight and Oliver Loving on their historic cattle drive back in the late 1800s.
+Danny Glover's character, Deets, was based on a real Texan cowboy named Bose Ikard.
+Ikard joined Charles Goodnight, and Oliver Loving on their historic cattle drive back in the late 1800s.

 "You have people coming from slavery and emancipation and then, through their hard work and perseverance, in spite of the obstacles they had, they were able to create a new social order that still influences us to this day," Flemons told NPR in 2019.

-Here are five historic Black cowboys who helped shape the Old West.
+Here are five historic Black cowboys who helped shape the American West.

 1. John Ware